List of Link light rail stations

-The Link light rail system serves the Seattle metropolitan area in the U.S. state of Washington and is operated by Sound Transit.
-It consists of 45 stations on three unconnected light rail lines in King and Pierce counties: the 1 Line from Lynnwood to SeaTac; the 2 Line from Bellevue to Redmond; and the T Line in Tacoma.
+Link light rail is a regional light rail system operated by Sound Transit in the Seattle metropolitan area of the U.S. state of Washington.
+The network consists of three lines with 50 total stations in three counties.
+The 1 Line runs from Lynnwood through Seattle to Federal Way; the 2 Line from Lynnwood through Seattle and Bellevue to Redmond; and the T Line runs entirely in Tacoma.
+The 1 Line and 2 Line are sometimes described as a light metro system due to their long trainsets, large stations, and higher capacities; the smaller T Line operates more like a streetcar.
+In 2025, the system carried 37.8 million passengers, or approximately 117,200 on an average weekday in early 2026.

 The first Link segment began service on August 23, 2003, with the opening of five stations on the 1.6 mi Tacoma Link (now the T Line).
 The initial, 14 mi segment of Central Link (now the 1 Line) with 12 stations was opened from Seattle to Tukwila on July 18, 2009, and was later extended 1.7 mi to the Seattle–Tacoma International Airport on December 19, 2009.
 The first infill station of the Link system was Commerce Street/South 11th Street station on the T Line, which opened on September 15, 2011.
 The 1 Line was extended north 3.15 mi to the University of Washington on March 19, 2016, and 1.6 mi south to Angle Lake station on September 24, 2016.
 A northern extension to Northgate station with three stations opened on October 2, 2021.
 The T Line was extended 2.4 mi in September 2023 with six new stations and one relocated stop.
 The first section of the 2 Line opened on April 27, 2024, with eight stations in Bellevue and Redmond.
 Four stations were added to the 1 Line on August 30, 2024, as it was extended to Lynnwood.
+Three more stations were added to the 1 Line on December 6, 2025, extending the line South to Federal Way.
+Two more stations opened on the 2 Line on March 28, 2026, connecting that line to the 1 Line across Lake Washington.
+An infill station at Pinehurst is scheduled to open in 2026.